Updated September 11, 2023

-In some Canadian cities, such as Toronto and Ottawa, the police offer courtesy home security audits as a public service.
-If not, you can hire a security professional to do an audit for you, or you can undertake the task yourself.
-If you choose the latter route, here is some handy advice.
+In some cities (for example, Ottawa), the local police offer courtesy home security audits as a public service.
+If not, you can hire a security professional to do an audit for you, or you can perform a home security audit yourself.

-Look at the landscaping first, because bushes, shrubs and fences are ideal for providing cover.
+Look at the landscaping first; bushes, shrubs and fences are ideal for providing cover.
 Ensure that they are properly trimmed so that doors and windows aren’t hidden from view.
-If you’re concerned about privacy, drapes, blinds and curtains will do the trick.
+If you’re concerned about privacy, add some new drapes, blinds and curtains as necessary.

-In addition, don’t get deadbolts that require keys on both sides because they won’t allow for a quick exit in case of fire.
+Don’t get deadbolts that require keys on both sides because they won’t allow for a quick exit in case of fire.

 Technology also makes locking and unlocking easier for homeowners; smart locks can be unlocked using your smartphone as a key.
 You can also invest in a digital monitoring system for your doors so you can see who is ringing the bell whether or not you are home.